-Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan?
-No No No Yes b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard?
+Would the project: Significant and Unavoidable Impact Less than Significant with Mitigation Less than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan?
+No No No Yes b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
 No No No Yes c) Expose sensitive receptors to substantial pollutant concentrations?
 No No No Yes d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
 No No No Yes

 The project sites are located in the San Francisco Bay Area Air Basin and within the jurisdiction of the Bay Area Air Quality Management District (BAAQMD) and the California Air Resources Board (ARB).
 The proposed project would not interfere with any of the control measures described in BAAQMD's 2017 Clean Air Plan (BAAQMD 2017).
 As described in the project description, the project would involve installing six WDS, five VMS, MGS, MVP areas, and updating software of an existing CMS.
+The VMS and MGS proposed at location 2 has been dropped from further consideration.
 The project is not a capacity-increasing project and is not included in the current Regional Transportation Plan (RTP), Plan Bay Area 2040 (ABAG and MTC 2017).
 Nevertheless, the project would not interfere with the implementation of the goals set forth in the RTP.
 During operation of the project, air emissions would not be changed from existing levels.
 Therefore, the project would not conflict with or obstruct implementation of the applicable air quality plan.